The Healthcare IT Challenge: Compliance Without Compromising Care

 Mobile Access for Clinicians: Secure BYOD and Managed Devices

-Clinicians increasingly access patient information and collaboration tools from mobile devices.
-Microsoft Intune provides the mobile device and application management capabilities needed to enable secure mobile access while maintaining HIPAA compliance.
+Clinicians are increasingly using mobile devices to access patient information and collaboration tools.
+Microsoft Intune provides mobile device and application management features.

 EPC Group Healthcare IT Practice